gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 4. > there's a minor issue with an unused variable:

-    This is valid the variable is indeed unused and the code can be simplified.
+    This is valid.
+The variable is indeed unused and the code can be simplified.

 ## Conclusion

 **The positives**

-* Both tools are super easy to setup for github repositories.
-Unfortunately the same level of integration does not exists for gerrit today.
+* Both tools are super easy to set up for Github repositories.
+Unfortunately the same level of integration does not exist for Gerrit today.

-* Both tools was able to report some valid comments on the patches.
+* Both tools were able to report some valid comments on the patches.

-* Both tools was able to handle multiple commits within a single PR.
+* Both tools were able to handle multiple commits within a single PR.

-* The sequence diagram for CodeRabbit provides a different viewpoint of the change.
+* The sequence diagram for CodeRabbit provides a different viewpoint of the change under review.

 **The negatives**

 * Both tools provided multiple invalid comments.
-Some of them appeared correct at the first look, but looking deeper it turned out to be unnecessary or even harmful.
+Some of them appeared correct at first look, but digging deeper it turned out to be unnecessary or even harmful.

 * Both tools made incorrect statements about what the proposed PR does or does not do.

-* The valid comments the tools provided was all low value mostly nitpicks or small non-consequential changes.
-Compared to the human review that discovered actual bugs, false assumptions, and suggested structural changes enhancing the structure of the code, supporting high level readability and maintainability of the software.
+* The valid comments the tools provided were all low value, mostly nitpicks or small non-consequential changes.
+Compared to the human review that discovered actual bugs, false assumptions, and suggested structural changes enhancing the structure of the code, supporting high-level readability and maintainability of the software.

-* Both tools was verbose but Sourcery was a lot more verbose repeating the same set of information multiple times in different format and with different wording causing fatigue from the human reviewer.
+* Both tools were verbose, but Sourcery was a lot more verbose repeating the same set of information multiple times in different formats and with different wording causing fatigue from the human reviewer.

-The only real use I can imagine form the tools is the summarization capability of a big PR / long patch chain.
-However Sourcery made multiple factual mistakes in their summary and therefore I would not trust it.
+The only real use I can imagine from the tools is the summarization capability of a big PR / long patch chain.
+However, Sourcery made multiple factual mistakes in their summary and therefore I would not trust it.
 CodeRabbit has better summarization capabilities and the sequence diagram appears useful.
-However in the final version the sequence diagram was also misleading.
-So I would be hesitant to blindly trust it for every patches I did not review deeply first.
+However, in the final version, the sequence diagram was also misleading.
+So I would be hesitant to blindly trust it on a patch I did not review deeply first.

-CodeRabbit is pretty self conscious and marks most of its inline comments as nitpicks and indeed they are mostly nitpicks with occasional useful improvement suggestions hiding in the noise.
-Unfortunately the only review the tool marked actionable is totally wrong.
+CodeRabbit is pretty self-conscious and marks most of its inline comments as nitpicks and indeed they are mostly nitpicks with occasional useful suggestions hiding in the noise.
+Unfortunately the only review from the tool marked actionable is totally wrong.

 Overall I could not trust the reviews from either bots and I needed to manually verify their statements about the patches.
 This took significant time even for a patch that I thoroughly reviewed multiple times in the past.
-So even thought the bots had some correct suggestions the net value of their contribution was negative as the correct suggestions very low value and needed high human effort to separate the correct suggestions from the incorrect ones.
+So even though the bots had some correct suggestions the net value of their contribution was negative as the correct suggestions were very low value and needed high human effort to separate the correct suggestions from the incorrect ones.